Navigating Trans and Gender-diverse Health Care

 3. After that appointment, if you were found to meet WPATH criteria for surgical readiness, then you will have the necessary psychosocial assessment as per the WPATH SoC.

-Doctor Referral to Endocrinology Clinic Social Worker
+Doctor or Nurse Practitioner Referral to Endocrinology Clinic Social Worker

 What to expect from the appointment